Skin Sensitivities For IC Patients: Clothing, Laundry, SoapsJill Osborne2019-01-07T20:50:08+00:00

 IC and Skin Sensitivity – Clothing, Laundry & Soaps

 Patients who struggle with chronic pain, including IC/BPS, endometriosis and vulvodynia, often find their skin and nervous system very sensitive, particularly in the crotch area (i.e. urethra, vulva, perineum and rectum).
+This is VERY common in patients with IC Subtype Five: Central Sensitization.
 As a result, something as simple as tight clothing, fabrics, soaps, detergents and other chemicals can provoke flares and discomfort.

 IC’ers have very sensitive skin